-Bioaccumulative potential is the potential of the substance or certain substances in a mixture to the bioaccumulative potential shall be given.
-This shall include reference to the octanol-water partition coefficient (Kow) and bioconcentration factor (BCF), if available
+Bioaccumulative potential is the potential of the substance or certain substances in a mixture to accumulate in biota and, eventually, to pass through the food chain.
+Test results relevant to assess the bioaccumulative potential shall be given.
+This shall include reference to the octanol-water partition coefficient (Kow) and bioconcentration factor (BCF), if available.

-Fhis information shall be given where available and appropriate, for each individual substance in the mixture which is required to be listed in Section 3 of the safety data sheet.
+This information shall be given where available and appropriate, for each individual substance in the mixture which is required to be listed in Section 3 of the safety data sheet.